svlark/svlark.github.io/_posts/2019-09-15-August-Maine-and-the-Maritime-Provinces.md

 The whole gang at our new favorite fried chicken patio party, Milk and Honey.

-![blueberry feast with Rev](https://user-images.githubusercontent.com/13930968/63371471-8d809d00-c35a-11e9-8295-a5d322cfc3de.jpeg) playing in the woods by the marina with their pal Rev from Twig.
+![blueberry feast with Rev](https://user-images.githubusercontent.com/13930968/63371471-8d809d00-c35a-11e9-8295-a5d322cfc3de.jpeg) playing in the woods by the marina with their pal Rev from Twig

 ![Shakespeare in the park](https://user-images.githubusercontent.com/13930968/63371472-8d809d00-c35a-11e9-8010-4035ff83a311.jpeg)
 Northeast Harbor had lots of fun things to do, including Shakespeare in the Park -- A Midsummer Night's Dream.